 Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get puzzling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
 Of course we can’t speak to all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is typically located inside the home and runs with both the heating and cooling pieces of your HVAC system.
-If you take a quick peep at an air handler, it might closely resemble a furnace.
-Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.
+It is typically located inside the home and works with both the heating and cooling pieces of your HVAC system.
+If you take a quick peep at an air handler, it may closely resemble a furnace.
+Air handlers can work with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump